 What’s interesting is that when you get down to the details of ORM in practice, you see another set of concerns start to emerge, more to do with the skew of technology towards modelling implementation details rather than ideas.

 It’s rare to find any so-called OO system that’s actually based on pure object principles.
-Instead, most systems are mashups of basic data structures like arrays, hash tables and strings, with classes acting as building blocks for slotting together chunks of imperative code.
+Instead, most systems are mashups of general-purpose data structures like arrays, hash tables and strings, with classes acting as building blocks for slotting together chunks of procedural code.

 Looking at relational database technology, we see a similar divergence between theory and practice.
-SQL is not the relational model.
+SQL is not the pure relational model.
 The implementation of modern databases diverges from the original theory in significant ways.
+Standards are ugly and sprawling, replete with vendor-specific political compromises.

 From this perspective, we can look at the impedance mismatch in a more mundane light, as simply a technical problem of mapping the implementation detail of classes to the implementation detail of tables, with the sub-problem of managing the complexity of interfacing with the database by constructing SQL strings.

-If this is where reality kicks in, it suggests a very different set of concerns than the traditional formulation of the impedance mismatch.
+The reality of industry practice suggests a very different set of concerns than the traditional formulation of the impedance mismatch.
 It’s possible that a huge chunk of the problems of ORM arise as a consequence of the flawed representation of SQL queries as strings rather than composable data types based on predicate calculus.

 Consider the following thought experiement: Could you implement the relational model in pure OO?
 Conversely, could you implement an OO model with the relational model?
 How would you do it?